 When that cooler blood gets to the brain, brain temperature would drop, too, triggering a happy feeling.
 The theory works in reverse, too: Zajonc says that when the muscles involved in a frown tighten, the result is increased blood flow to the cavernous sinus and, by extension, a warmer brain.

 So, if Zajonc is right -- and not everybody thinks he is, but it's an interesting possibility -- does that mean you could avoid sadness for the rest of your life by faking a smile?

 Definitely not.
 Even proponents of the theory don't suggest that smiling can make unhappiness go away.
 The theory basically states that in a state of emotional neutrality, putting a smile on your face can tip you in the direction of a positive feeling.

 So don't walk into a funeral and make everybody smile as big as they can.
 You'll look insensitive, and it probably won't make anyone feel any better.

-For more information on smiling and emotion, look over the links on the next page.
+For more information on smiling and emotion, look over the links below.